farol360/website/README.md

-# Ancora - just a PHP way to construct web applications.
+# Ancora - just a PHP way to construct web apps.

 This is a tool built by [Maurício Fauth](https://github.com/mauriciofauth) and [Thiago Nardi](https://github.com/thnardi) to develop web apps.
-We have working on this tool since 2017 in [Farol 360](https://farol360.com.br) jobs.
+We have working on this since 2017 in [Farol 360](https://farol360.com.br) jobs.

 ## Dependences